 Play therapy has two broad approaches.
 These are based on the amount of involvement a therapist has in facilitating the activities that a child participates in.

 During certain play activities, the therapist may use directive strategies to help guide a child during the session.
-They could do so through the application of psychological techniques such as cognitive behavioral play therapy and other methods that help improve problem solving skills of a child.
+They could do so through the application of psychological techniques such as cognitive behavioural play therapy and other methods that help improve problem solving skills of a child.
 Every activity is designed in a way that helps the child achieve a developmental goal.
-For example, a child could be playing a board game, and with each move, be asked to narrate their thought process and look to connect how it relates to their everyday life.
+For example, a child could be playing a board game and, with each move, be asked to narrate their thought process and look to connect how it relates to their everyday life.
 The therapist could then guide the child on to potential alternatives.
 During the game, they could encourage the child to express their frustrations and other negative emotions.

 Play therapy involves various techniques that help a child explore their emotions, whether it is through a directive or non-directive approach.
-Once a safe and comfortable environment is established, a therapist may follow one or more of the following techniques:
+Once a safe and comfortable environment is established, a therapist may follow one or more of the following play therapy techniques:

 Once the sessions start, the therapist plays close attention to the child’s developmental gains, and adjusts the therapy based on the progress.
 Play activities are conducted individually as well as with parents to get an idea of a child’s ability to express, create and engage.
 Through a continuous process of reassessment and innovative play activities, the therapist looks to help the child achieve their developmental or mental health goals.

-While play therapy is a proven method to bring positive outcomes for children, it can also greatly benefit adults and teenagers.
 Although most adults lose the ability to explore themselves through play activities, play therapy can help a person engage with their thoughts and emotions in an unconventional way.
 Research suggests that play therapy has emerged as an effective method in helping adults achieve their mental health goals.
-For adults, it can also be helpful to build communication skills and build stronger relationships.
-Through fun games, some people are able to feel comfortable and express themselves better, compared to a typical therapy session.

 It is best to look for referrals from friends or family members whose respective child or children have experienced play therapy before.
-However, you can also look for therapists through licensed mental health organizations.
-Mindtalk offers authorized play therapy for children facing a multitude of challenges and empowers them through their developmental journey.
+However, you can also look for therapists through licensed mental health organisations.
+Mindtalk offers authorised play therapy for children facing a multitude of challenges and empowers them through their developmental journey.
 It is best to conduct an initial interview with the therapist to understand their style and approach before committing to it.

 Play therapy is considered most effective for children between the ages of 3 and 12, as this is a crucial period of development and play-based expression is best facilitated during this age frame.

-Children aged 3-12 benefit the most from play therapy but teenagers and adults can also take advantage of play-based therapy techniques.
+Children aged 3-12 benefit the most from play therapy, but teenagers and adults can also take advantage of play-based therapy techniques.

 The main focus of play therapy is to use fun activities often including toys, storytelling and other play based methods to help children express their emotions, feelings and experiences, promoting growth and development.